mlco2/codecarbon/README.md

 *Note:* The Power Consumption will be tracked only if the RAPL files exist at the above mentioned path.

+#### Fall back mode
+If none of those tools are available to track the power consumptions, CodeCarbon will be switched to a fall back mode: It will first detect which CPU hardware is currently in use, and then map it to a data source listing 2000+ Intel and AMD CPUs and their corresponding thermal design powers (TDPs).
+If the CPU is not found in the data source, a global constant (85 Watt) will be applied.
+CodeCarbon assumes that 50% of the TDP will be the average power consumption to make this approximation.

 # Quickstart